SystemsCyber/meta-uthp/recipes-devtools/uthp-tests/files/uthp-tests/README.md

 ## Prerequisites

-### 1. Connect the UTHP to the network and power it on
+### 1. Connect the UTHP to the network and power it on with the SD card inserted.
+You may need to hold down the s2 button if another image is already flashed to the eMMC.

 ### 2. SSH into the UTHP